christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 A few notes :

 - be careful not to predict the next value given correct previous values.
 Instead use previous predicted values.
 Otherwise, you will think you will get a good curve but even a very bad algorithm will not make a bad curve this way.
 You can for example think of an algorithm that would take the last value of the input sequence and this will give you a very good looking curve, with just a small delay.
 That is not a prediction at all.
 Plenty of repositories do this though.
+You can simulate this with option `-eval_one_step true`.

 - It is also possible to predict a value at each step and back propagate for all outputs.
 Except for the value 1 and -1, the network will never be able to predict correctly without history and reduce its error during the first steps.